Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Check out Composition devices 'Depth of Field', and 'Diagonals & Thirds', and 'Colours'.
 The eyes are all on one of the diagonals, and the colours match or contrast

 Nikon D850, Zeiss Biotar (1952/5 Red T pre-set) 58mm.
-A bit to short a focal length and too close, but for a 'thinker' shot, this is what we expect to see and doesn't look wrong
+58mm better than 50, but still a bit too short a focal length and too close, but for a 'thinker' shot, this is what we expect to see and doesn't look wrong

 See the Depth of Field and Composition notes